jjacko1623/datasciencecoursera/CodeBook.md

 The following steps were completed to tidy the data created in Step 5

-1. Modify data in Step 4 to extract the means of all feature measurements
+1. Modify tidied data in Step 4 to extract the means of all feature measurements
 2. Bind this information to the Subjects and Activities columns
 3. Rename the means data column to provide a meaningful description
 4. This completed the cleaning of data table required at Step 4 because: